LambdaTest/Cypress-Cloud/README.md

 If you want to learn more about the LambdaTest's features, setup, and usage, visit the [LambdaTest documentation](https://www.lambdatest.com/support/docs/).
 You can also find in-depth tutorials around test automation, mobile app testing, responsive testing, manual testing on [LambdaTest Blog](https://www.lambdatest.com/blog/) and [LambdaTest Learning Hub](https://www.lambdatest.com/learning-hub/).

+## LambdaTest Community :busts_in_silhouette:

+The [LambdaTest Community](https://community.lambdatest.com/) allows people to interact with tech enthusiasts.
+Connect, ask questions, and learn from tech-savvy people.
+Discuss best practises in web development, testing, and DevOps with professionals from across the globe 🌎

 ## About LambdaTest